web-dev-server/web-dev-server/README.md

 Everything you need to do is to redirect some requests in `.htaccess` to Node.JS (for example all `/node(.*)` requests).

-Node.JS web server has to run on the same server machine on different por,
+Node.JS web server has to run on the same server machine on different port,
 for example **Apache** on port `:80`, **Node.JS** on port `:8888`.

 Users and their browsers will see the same port as before, the port `:80` with Apache,